What Is Accidental Death and Dismemberment Insurance?

 The key rule is that no more than 100% of your total coverage amount will be paid for losses from a single accident.
 If you receive a dismemberment benefit and later die from the same accident, your beneficiaries receive only the remaining percentage of the coverage.

-Cost Comparison: AD&D vs Term Life Insurance
+Cost Comparison: AD&D vs Term Life Insurance in 2026

 One of the biggest differences between AD&D and term life insurance is the cost.
-AD&D insurance is significantly cheaper because it covers far fewer scenarios.
+AD&D is significantly cheaper because it covers far fewer scenarios.

 Average Premium Costs